 77. Promote Content By Sending Roundup Emails of Your Best Posts

 According to CoSchedule, a roundup email should include your best weekly posts.
 These should be listed by number, with a short blurb about each.

-79. Send a Follow-up Email to Your Unopens
+78. Promote Content By Sending a Follow-up Email to Your Unopens

 Not getting the kind of email open rate you were hoping for?